-- That noted, patients are best off when they understand that all invasive treatments carry risks, and laser treatments are no exception.
+- That noted patients are best off when they understand that all invasive treatments carry risks.
+Laser treatments are no exception.
 While generally WELL TOLERATED by most patients, ask about the risks.

 - Plus, the procedure MAY NOT help every patient in precisely the same way (so DO expect variability in your results).

 - There are several PROS and CONS to trying laser treatments for vaginal laxity or skin dryness that our female GP is happy to review with you as you explore whether or not vaginal laser treatments are going to be your best option for painful sex, vaginal dryness or skin laxity after giving birth.